Debt Relief in Action

 Communities close by Kelowna include Peachland, Summerland, and Penticton.

-The Okanagan Valley was settled 6,000 years ago.
+The Okanagan Valley settled 6,000 years ago.
 Back then, the Okanagan people thrived on fishing, gathering, hunting, and trading.
 The first European settlers arrived in 1859.
 Three Oblate missionaries – Father Pandosy, Father Richard and Brother Surel – set up a mission there.

 The mission served the native people, traders and new settlers.
 The original buildings are still standing to this day.
 You can visit them on your next trip to Kelowna at the Father Pandosy Mission Provincial Heritage Site.